afujimoto/CAMPHORsomatic/README.md

 ```

 ## Parameter setting in configuration file
-We consider the parameter set in the provided configuration apprppreate for 20x coverage WGS data.
+We consider the parameter set in the provided configuration appropriate for 20x coverage WGS data.

-We developed this method with nanopore sequence data basecalled by albacore (total error rate =~ 15%), and set minimum indel length to 100bp to remove false potitives.
-But newer basecallers increase the accuracy and, smaller minimum indel length (50bp or smaller) can be used by changing the "MIN_INDEL_LENGTH" within pram.config file.
+We developed this method with nanopore sequence data basecalled by albacore (total error rate =~ 15%), and set minimum indel length to 100bp to remove false positives.
+But newer basecallers have increased accuracy and, smaller minimum indel length (50bp or smaller) can be used.
+For this, users can change the "MIN_INDEL_LENGTH" within pram.config file.

 ## Repeat filtering
-Our method filters SV candisates with repeat infromation (Repeat masker, Tandm repeat finder, Segmental duplication, Self-chain).
-Please prepare anntaiton files with the fllowing procedures.
+Our method filters SV candisates with the provided repeat infromation (Repeat masker, Tandm repeat finder, Segmental duplication, Self-chain).
+Please prepare anntaiton files with the following procedures.

 Repeat masker